|Join hundreds of InfoSec professionals at our upcoming |

 Abstract: If you are a software, DevOps, QA or security engineer and want to learn how to threat model API's in AWS this course is for you.
 This course will cover the what, why, when, and how of threat modeling applications in your organization.
 The bulk of this course will be based on the book Threat Modeling by Adam Shostack and will leverage a variant of the Escalation of Privileges card game.
 Also, I will dive into the approach I have used to gain adoption from engineering teams as a security engineer.
 After gaining an understanding of threat modeling, we will dive into how we can automate security checks for an AWS environment — leveraging the AWS CLI tool to provide quick engineering feedback on ways to improve the security of their infrastructure.

 Bio: Kendra Ash (@securelykash) is an information security engineer at Vacasa, actively building a security team and program by leveraging guidance from her network and industry standards.
+Co presenting is Ryan Nixon (@taiidani) an experienced DevOps engineer who deeply cares about the security of all applications.
+Constantly looking for ways to keep all server and application configurations in order with proper auditing & pipelines.

 Afternoon Session: 1:30 PM - 5:00 PM